U SPORTS, the national brand of the university sports in Canada, has revealed the Top 100 women’s basketball players of the century.

-In celebration of the centennial anniversary of U SPORTS women’s basketball, the Top 100 –chosen by a committee of U SPORTS women’s basketball coaches and partners – will be unveiled beginning Thursday, Feb.
+In celebration of the centennial anniversary of U SPORTS women’s basketball, the Top 100 –chosen by a committee of U SPORTS women’s basketball coaches and partners – was unveiled beginning Thursday, Feb.
 6, marking the 100th anniversary of the first Canadian university women’s contest between the Queen’s Gaels and McGill Martlets on Feb.
 6, 1920.

 “This experience has shown me that there have been some amazing young women, who have represented our institutions well through basketball that have gone on to become remarkable women in life."